dheeth/free-cloudflare-email/DEPLOYMENT.md

 ### 4. Database Setup (2 minutes)

 \`\`\`bash
-# Initialize database schema
+# Run all pending migrations automatically
+npm run migrate              # for development database npm run migrate:remote       # for production database
+\`\`\`

+The migration runner will:
+- ✅ Detect which migrations have already been applied
+- ✅ Run only pending migrations in order
+- ✅ Track applied migrations in the database
+- ✅ Show progress and any errors

+The first run will initialize the database schema (migration 0001) and any pending migrations (0002, etc).

+### 4.1 Manual Migration (Alternative)

+If you prefer manual control:

+\`\`\`bash
+# Run specific migration
-wrangler d1 execute email-system-db --remote --file=./migrations/0001_initial_schema.sql
+wrangler d1 execute email-system-db --remote --file=./migrations/0002_add_email_read_status.sql
 \`\`\`

 ### 5. Deploy (1 minute)